timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-11-04
+# Objectives for Today 2021-11-05

-- Working on new features for Track Builder!
-- Camera orientation tool, potentially with perspective/ortho.
-- This is a shorter day as meetings take some time around noon.
+- Creating some grey-block obstacles for the arenas.
+- Design and create some more arenas.
+- Messing with physics, adding car hop and limiting air boost?
+- **Viewer Reward:** Cooking Lasagna!
+Starting around noon to 3pm ET

 **Coming Soon**